 The lakes were formed from rock quarry ponds.
 Park benches, outdoor exercise equipment, picnic tables, and a fishing area are all part of Osgood Trails (1820 W County Road 300 N, Osgood, Indiana).
 The trails are open dawn to dusk each day and even allow grilling in designated areas.
 What a great place to relax and take in nature’s beauty.
 The trail is open to walkers, bicyclists, and pets on a leash and is handicap accessible.

-the stone that the quarry produced.
+There are four loops to the 1.27 mile trail: Crusher Lane, Dean’s Loop, Bilby Loop, and Eagle View.
+Crusher Lane was named for the old rock crusher that made the stone that the quarry produced.
 Bilby Loop will take you past Bilby Tower.
 Surveyors Historical Society erected the historic Bilby Tower at the park.
 Osgood is the hometown of Jasper Bilby, who invented the innovative survey tower in 1927.

 I was just getting back into my car when I caught a glimpse of an eagle – thus the trail moniker Eagle View.
 It was a breathtaking sight.
 I watched as the eagle swooped down to the water and flew away.
 Unfortunately, I had put my camera away.
 I was able to locate a photo posted on the Osgood Trails Facebook page.